wcgcyx/teler/README.md

 Additionally, Teler can serve as a scalable solution for Web3 providers.
 Instead of deploying additional full Ethereum Nodes, cost-efficient Teler Nodes can be spun up and connected to an existing Ethereum Node to maintain sync, reducing both cost and complexity.

-_Note: This documentation and teler is still WIP, feel free to reach out for any question._
+_Note: This documentation and teler is still WIP, please do NOT use teler for any production purpose before the first release is out.
+Feel free to reach out for any question._

 # Datadir size
 The following table summarises the disk usage of a synced Teler compared with Erigon (with `--prune=hrtc`).